payu-india/CMS-Chatbot/reference/Deprecated APIs/deprecated-delete-a-plan.md

 next:
   description: ''
 ---
-The _Delete Plan_ API helps you to delete the already created plan.
+The *Delete Plan* API helps you to delete the already created plan.
 However, it is recommended to use this API with care because if a plan is deleted, all the subscriptions associated with the plan will stop working automatically.

 **Post Method**: DELETE

-**Path**: {base\_url}/api/sub/v1/merchant/subscriptions/{subscriptionId}
+**Path**: \{base\_url}/api/sub/v1/merchant/subscriptions/\{subscriptionId}

 ### Header